timoschwarzer/gitlab-monitor/CONFIGURATION.md

 # Whether to show pipeline durations or not
 showDurations: true

+# Whether to show the pipelines test coverage if available
+showCoverage: false

+# Whether to show the pipelines test report if available
+showTestReport: true

 # Whether to show the user that invoked the pipeline or not
 showUsers: false

-# Wether to show the pipelines test coverage if available
+# Whether to show a button to rerun pipelines
-showCoverage: false
+showRerunButton: false

-# Wether to show the pipelines test report if available
-showTestReport: true

 # The page title, or null to hide
 title: null